Holy Moley! Moles and Lawn Damage

 Molehills

-• Mole damage shows up as long ridges of soil running through the lawn and as volcano-shape mounds of earth called molehills, formed as moles tunnel beneath the soil surface in search of food.
+• Mole damage shows up as long ridges of soil running through the lawn and as volcano-shaped mounds of earth called molehills formed as mole tunnels beneath the soil surface in search of food.

 A Mole’s Life